yimjia/Time-Series-Augmentation/README.md

 Jia, Y., and Sasani, M. (2025).
 "Convolutional Variational Autoencoder for Northeast US Coastal Wind and Flood Hazard Data Augmentation", *Neural Computing and Applications*.
 <br/><br/>

-As **prerequisites**, users need to have basic knowledge of machine learning or deep learning and have access to run Python and Matlab codes.
+As **prerequisites**, users need to have basic knowledge of machine learning or deep learning and have access to run Python and MATLAB codes.

 To **download** the codes, please navigate to the main page of this repository.
 From the top menu, click on **Download Repository**.